 South Africa Job Interview Tips

 Working abroad sounds like an adventure to many people.
-However, job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation.
+However, a job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation.
 You must pass the South Africa job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in South Africa.

 Do not misjudge the impact a South Africa job interview can have on the end result of your adventure!
 For example, you will experience the different immigration rules and habits, job application procedures, selection trends and the management culture.

 Most visits to South Africa are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to violence in the country experiencing a deteriorating security situation.